Environment Variables Reference

 Validation and Testing

-# Check if required variables are set
+# Check if MCP server variables are set

 exit 1